Design Enabling Panel - Reviewing your design

 The DEP allows customers to have their development proposals independently assessed by a team of experienced design professionals so that they can make improvements to the design to make it better overall.

-The focus for the 'DEP' is the 'E', which stands for 'Enabling'.
+The focus for the DEP is enabling.
 It aims to provide constructive advice to applicants and their design team to help enable high-quality developments in Greater Cambridge.

 The DEP has continued to successfully deliver the design objectives of the NPPF, the adopted Local Development Framework Development Plan Documents as well as the specific requirements of our customers.